Thunder Fox: Plot

 In the year 199X, the world was lost in a vortex of terror.
 Malicious terrorism gripped the land, the sky, and the sea.
 There were two brave men who fought against this reign of violence.
 They were the anti-terrorism team, "THUNDER FOX."

 Gameplay

 Thunder Fox is a horizontally scrolling shooter, where the players take control of agents Thunder and Fox.
 Thunder is more efficient with firearms, while Fox is better in using a knife.
 The levels are all divided into multiple sections, from a military base to a plane.
 The action is focused on close combat with using the knife to attack, but there are also other weapons dropped by enemies like grenades, flame-throwers and handguns.

 Reception

 In Japan, Game Machine listed Thunder Fox on their August 15, 1990 issue as being the thirteenth most-successful table arcade unit of the month.

 Leisure Line magazine reviewed the arcade game and rated it 8 out of 10.

 Legacy

-Thunder Fox was re-released for the Xbox and PlayStation 2 as part of the Taito Legends compilation.
+Thunder Fox was included as part of the Taito Legends compilation set for the Xbox and PlayStation 2 in 2005.
+It was later included on the Japanese-only Taito Memories II Gekan for the PlayStation 2 in 2007.
+It was also re-released by Hamster Corporation for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series on January 30, 2025.